 Gender-based violence continues to affect us negatively and urgent action needs to be taken.
 The United Nations Sustainable Development Goal 5 seeks to achieve gender equality, but the progress on the ground is minimal.
-In journalism, female* media workers are the most likely targets of online harassment that is exerted to silence their voices, enforce self-censorship, challenge gender equality and denigrate women.
-Misogyny and queer-phobia are rampant in social media networks: threats of rape, physical violence.
+In journalism, women media workers are the most likely targets of online harassment that is exerted to silence their voices, enforce self-censorship, challenge gender equality, and denigrate women.
+Misogyny and queer-phobia are rampant in social media networks, including in the form of threats of rape and physical violence.

-Under the umbrella of the newly launched Rapid Response Mechanism, ECPMF’s Women’s Reporting Point aims to deepen a gender-specific aspect of the safety of journalists and encourages female media workers to report it if they are subjected to harassment or they witness it in their journalistic work.
-Reports received are given priority, treated confidentially and are only handled by women staff.
+Under the umbrella of the Media Freedom Rapid Response (MFRR) mechanism, ECPMF’s Women’s Reporting Point aims to deepen a gender-specific aspect of the safety of journalists and encourages women media workers to report it if they are subjected to harassment or they witness it in their journalistic work.
+Reports received are given priority, treated confidentially, and are only handled by women staff.

 *ECPMF strives for a Europe that is free from any gender-related discrimination.
 All people who identify as female/woman or non-binary are addressed in this article and in the ECPMF’s Women’s Reporting Point and support programmes.